 - 3.1 Students in Forms 1 and 2 will undertake careers-related learning through relevant activities in PSHE, Citizenship and relevant Activities sessions. - 3.2 Students in Form 3 will have access to a career guidance interview at the time of choosing Key Stage 4 study options.
-They will also complete the Morrisby Careers questionnaire and evaluate the effectiveness of using a 'matching' approach to career decision-making. - 3.3 Careers-focused tasks linked to curriculum subjects are part of the School's academic provision. - 3.4 Key Stage 4 students take a full psychometric Profile in the summer term of Form 4.
+They will also complete the Morrisby Careers questionnaire and evaluate the effectiveness of using a 'matching' approach to career decision-making. - 3.3 Careers-focused tasks linked to curriculum subjects are part of the School's IB MYP provision. - 3.4 Key Stage 4 students take a full psychometric Profile in the summer term of Form 4 as well as developing CVs, covering letters and research professions, areas of study and LMI.
 Students in Form 5 will have a careers guidance interview with a member of staff in the autumn term, following the results of profiling.
 Those experiencing or presenting difficulties with planning for the future at this stage will be referred to the Head of Careers and Progression for a further interview; all Form 5 students will be offered this as an option.
 Students are encouraged to take part in the Work Experience programme during the summer break.
-Support is given as students plan and make post-16 choices.
-Via the Pastoral Curriculum, students in Form 4 and 5 develop their CVs and covering letters and research professions, areas of study and LMI, including legal aspects of employment such as working hours and remuneration.

-- 3.5 Key Stage 5 students take part in activities, through specialised sessions, on post-secondary pathways, including the UK university application process, studying overseas, apprenticeships, beginning work, and making the most of gap years.
-They can also access the Head of Careers and Progression and the Careers Coordinator as Level 7 qualified guidance practitioners as well as seeking specialised guidance from the Work Experience and Apprenticeships Officer and UCAS Coordinator. - 3.6 In addition to the provision outlined above, students in Forms 5 and above attend specialised events held at the School, for example Careers and HE Fairs and talks from external speakers on specialised pathways. - 3.7 Students have access to impartial and up-to-date guidance in-house from the members of the Careers department, and through external sources, for example via the Morrisby and Unifrog resources.
+Support is given as students plan and make post-16 choices. - 3.5 Key Stage 5 students take part in activities, through specialised sessions, on post-secondary pathways, including the UK university application process, studying overseas, apprenticeships, beginning work, and making the most of gap years.
+They can also access the Head of Careers and Progression and the UCAS and Careers Coordinators as Level 7 qualified guidance practitioners as well as seeking specialised guidance from the Work Experience and Apprenticeships Officer. - 3.6 In addition to the provision outlined above, students in Forms 5 and above attend specialised events held at the School, for example Careers and HE Fairs and talks from external speakers on specialised pathways. - 3.7 students have access to impartial and up-to-date guidance in-house from the members of the Careers department, and through external sources, for example via the Morrisby and Unifrog resources.

-4 Management and Delivery
+4 Management and delivery